tommybazar/TBRaymarchProject/Readme.md

 See LICENSE file for full license text.

+## DICOM loading
-DICOM loading is utilizing a modified version of VTK DicomParser, made by Matt Turek.
-See  License.txt in /Source/VolumeTextureToolkit/Public/VolumeAsset/DICOMParser/License.txt for full license text.
+DICOM loading is using a binary version of DCMTK library, you can find their full license at their [github](https://github.com/DCMTK/dcmtk/blob/master/COPYRIGHT)